ulyantsev/EFSM-tools/README.md

 **Explicit-state method.** Enhanced explicit-state plant model construction with completion of trace-unsupported transitions based on input proximity:
 > java -jar /jars/apros-builder.jar --type explicit-state --config <config file> --dataset <dataset file>

 Configuration files describe inputs and outputs of the plant model.
 A dataset file must be precompiled from traces represented in the format of the Apros continuous process simulator.
-Examples of configuration, a script to generate traces and a script to precompile a dataset can be found in [ulyantsev/EFSM-tools/tree/devel/evaluation/counter](/ulyantsev/EFSM-tools/tree/devel/evaluation/counter).
+Examples of configuration, a script to generate traces and a script to precompile a dataset can be found in [evaluation/counter](/evaluation/counter).

-**Constraint-based (symbolic) method.** Synthesizes purely symbolic models which are easier for the verifier NuSMV to process.
+**Constraint-based (symbolic) method.** Synthesizes purely symbolic models which are easier for the verifier [NuSMV](http://nusmv.fbk.eu/) to process.
 Run:
 > java -jar /jars/apros-builder.jar --type constraint-based --config <config file> --dataset <dataset file> --constraintBasedDisableOIO_CONSTRAINTS --constraintBasedDisableFAIRNESS_CONSTRAINTS

 **Modular method**.
 Modular explicit-state plant model construction.
-An example is given in [ulyantsev/EFSM-tools/blob/devel/evaluation/counter/modular.sh](/ulyantsev/EFSM-tools/blob/devel/evaluation/counter/modular.sh).
+An example is given in [evaluation/counter/modular.sh](/evaluation/counter/modular.sh).

 ## Moore machine synthesis from traces and LTL properties